 The total annual off-site dose from the site to any individual is limited to 25 mrem by 40 CFR Part 190.
-The nearest site boundary for the ISWSF is the normal high water mark on the east bank of the island.
+The nearest site boundary for the ISWSF is the owner controlled area fence on the east bank of the island.

-As applied to the site boundary, the 40 CFR Part 190 limits equate to a 0.3 mrem/hr does rate based on a 67 hr/yr occupancy (Note 2) with an 80 percent contribution factor (80 percent of the total 25 mrem).
-As explained in Section 3.2.2, the dose rate at the face inside the site boundary is below 0.6 mrem/hr.
-The dose rate at the site boundary at the normal high water line of the river will be much less than the 0.3 mrem/hr allowable, due to the shielding effect of the flood protection dike.
+As applied to the site boundary, the 40 CFR Part 190 limits equate to a 0.2 mrem/hr dose rate based on a 67 hr/yr occupancy (Note 2) with an 80 percent contribution factor (80 percent of the total 25 mrem).

-In addition to satisfying 40 CFR Part 190 at the site boundary an analysis was performed to determine the dose resulting from the ISMSF at the nearest residence.
-The dose at the nearest residence, located ENE of the facility, was determined to be 13 mrem/vr.
+In addition to satisfying 40 CFR Part 190 at the site boundary an analysis was performed to determine the dose resulting from the ISWSF at the nearest residence.
+The dose at the nearest residence, located ENE of the facility, was determined to be 13 mrem/yr.

 A general purpose gamma ray scattering code was used to determine the annual dose from direct and scattered radiation at the nearest residence.
-The code used was the G-33 version of "G2 A General Purpose Gamma-Ray Scattering Program," described in Los Alamos Scientific Laboratory publication LA 5156, dated June 1973.
+The code used was the G-33 version of "G3: A General Purpose Gamma-Ray Scattering Program," described in Los Alamos Scientific Laboratory publication LA 5176, dated June 1973.